 Our sweaters were well received in the national market, so we decided to invest in an industrial knitting machine.
 This helped us increase our production capability and create more sophisticated designs.
 With the help of small business organizations, we were able to showcase our products to American distributors who fell in love with our craft.
 This would be another turning point for our company.

-Finally, we were able to make the big changes we were yearning for.
-We left the acrylic yarn behind and we began manufacturing our sweaters from natural alpaca fiber.
+Finally, we were able to make the big changes we were yearning for to grow and become a more sustainable company.
+We left the acrylic yarn behind and we began manufacturing our sweaters from all-natural alpaca fiber.
 We also began innovating new knitting techniques and different designs.

-Today, our company is fair trade certified by Peru’s Chamber of Commerce and it is equipped with seven industrial knitting machines.
+Today, our company is Fair Trade Certified by Peru’s Chamber of Commerce for Exportacion, and it is equipped with modern knitting machines along side our heirloom machines.
 We are proud to be able to employ members of our community and together manufacture our products from raw material to final product.

 From the start, our products were handmade and included handmade embroidery and crochet designs.
 To this day, handmade products and handmade designs are our signature.

 Our journey let us to create embroidery and crochet workshops in surrounding humble communities.
 This would not only help textile art remain alive, but also would teach an employable trade to a struggling community and lead them to achieve economic stability.

 Today, many embroidery technicians, mainly single mothers, work with our company.
 They hold a stable job and work from home, where they can manage their work schedule and simultaneously take care of their children.
 In many cases this is their family’s only source of income.
 We are proud to see that our workshops can provide a better quality of life for members of our community.

 The Creation of Our Brand